The Writer's Corner

 “Now Mark, you know that AnnaLee’s never been on a horse

 “Yes sir, that’s why she’s going to ride my horse.
 He’s

 surefooted and a smooth ride.
 We won’t do more than walk sir.
 It

 takes time to develop the knack of riding properly.”

 “And just how long do you plan on being gone?”

 “Oh, no more than two hours sir,” Mark started fidgeting with

 “Andrew, now don’t grill the boy.
-He’s just taking AnnaLee out for a ride.
+He’s just taking AnnaLee out

-into the front room with AnnaLee.
+husband while coming into the front room with AnnaLee.